NuStar, other energy partnerships simplify business models to spur growth

 Another factor in the restructurings are institutional investors seeking stronger governance and more independent boards.
 In some cases, about 80 percent of a limited partner’s board will be comprised of individuals appointed by the general partner, investors said.

-“In the real world, I don’t see how directors can be truly independent and represent the best interests of the limited partners if they can be fired by the general partner,” said Kevin McCarthy, chief executive officer at investment firm Kayne Anderson Capital Advisors.
+“In the real world, I don’t see how directors can be truly independent and represent the best interests of the limited partners if they can be fired by the general partner,” said Kevin McCarthy, a managing partner at investment firm Kayne Anderson Capital Advisors.

 Restructuring the partnerships to resemble corporations could draw renewed interest from investors, helping the firms raise new cash.